Table of Contents

 • Recommended solution

-• Use only internal storage
+• Use only internal app storage

 • Or exchange data with media paths via MediaStore

-Android Gradle plugin and NDK
+Android gradle plugin and NDK

 • Or use doNotStrip in packagingOptions to disable stripping (not recommended)

-Windows path length limit
+Windows path length limitation

 • Place the project in a shorter path (e.g., C:\user\project)